Skip to main content

 Landscape Tourism

-• This work focuses on the history of landscape tourism from the 19th century through today with a focus on the transformation of the land into meaningful landscapes through visual representations, tourist infrastructure, and promotional practices, especially in New England.
+• This work explores landscape tourism from the 19th century through today with a focus on the transformation of the land into meaningful landscapes through visual representations, tourist infrastructure, and promotional practices, especially in New England.

-• Handmade foldout book with birch bark cover created for Museum of the White Mountains (Plymouth, NH) display.
+• Handmade foldout book with birch bark cover created for the Museum of the White Mountains (Plymouth, NH).

 Stuart Davis: Artist Activist

-• This work explores how the artist Stuart Davis sought to reconstruct democratic life by aligning his work as an artist with his role as a political activist and organizer.
-A key element of this research is Davis's engagement with place and period conversations about nationalism and internationalism in politics and culture.
+• This work explores how the artist Stuart Davis sought to reconstruct democratic life life by aligning his work as an artist with a deep sense of place with his role as a political activist and organizer.

 Teaching & Academia